-292 Applications in Environmental Studies
+Applications in Environmental Studies

-Fall.
+Spring.
 2(1-2) Interdepartmental with Agriculture and Natural Resources and Communication Arts and Sciences and Engineering and Social Science.
 Administered by Natural Science.
-P: NSC 192 R: Open only to students in the Specialization in Environmental Studies.
+R: Open to students in the Environmental Studies Specialization.

 Community engagement project.
 Projects vary depending on student's major and area of environmental interest.